 Tom Jackson handles all aspects of environmental law, including client counseling, permitting, trial court and appellate litigation, administrative hearings and arbitrations and legislative matters.
 He also helps clients assess proposed rules and other public documents such as Environmental Impact Statements.

 Mr. Jackson has devoted a significant portion of his time to representing companies involved in the production and transmission of oil, gas and electricity in connection with various regulatory requirements under federal, state and local law.
-His work has involved the potential regulation of well drilling, completion and stimulation activities and pipeline construction under federal statutes such as the Clean Water Act and Safe Drinking Water Act and state laws, as well as the regulation of the use of chemicals in connection with such activities and related issues concerning the protection of trade secrets.
+His work has involved the potential regulation of well drilling, completion and stimulation activities and pipeline construction under federal statutes such as the Clean Water Act, Safe Drinking Water Act and TSCA, and state laws, as well as the regulation of the use of chemicals in connection with such activities and related issues concerning the protection of trade secrets.

 In addition, Mr. Jackson has substantial experience in advising corporations and other business entities on the federal regulation of natural resources, particularly the regulation of water, wetlands and endangered species.
 He provides counsel regarding the extent of federal jurisdiction over wetlands and other waters, the scope of regulated activities, alternatives analyses and related permitting standards and mitigation issues under Section 404 of the Clean Water Act.
 He has also counseled clients on regulatory requirements regarding discharges of storm water and has represented clients in connection with challenges to EPA storm water regulations.